Find a medical facility

 MSH can help you design the best international health insurance plan to suit your needs.

-Going for less than a year?
+Going for less than a year and over 36 years old?

-We have the right health insurance plan to cover you for 1 to 12 months, whether it's for a personal project, an apprenticeship, a working holiday or any other reason.
+Discover our health insurance plan to cover you up to 12 months, whether it's for internships, working holiday visas, or just tourism.

 Going for a year or more?